March 3, 2014.

 THE LAIKA FUND FOR STREET DOGS

-***FOSTERS NEEDED*** The Laika Fund is receiving many requests to help dogs, and we would like to assist with as many as possible, but in addition to funds, we need more fosters!
-If you live in Ontario, preferably within a 3 hour radius of Toronto airport, and can open your home to a dog in temporary need, please email us at: firstname.lastname@example.org
+We always in need of fosters!
+Sometimes only a day or two in transit, between flights is needed, sometimes longer term placements.
+If you live in Ontario, preferably within a 3 hour radius of Toronto airport, and can open your home to a dog in temporary need, please email us at: email@example.com

 The year has started off with a very busy schedule for The Laika Fund.